hannahchan/Scaffold.Service/Scaffold/README.md

 ## Getting Started

 Before you start developing Scaffold, please read our [Getting Started](./Docs/GettingStarted.md) guide.
-It outlines what you need to install on your local machine as well as how to build, test and run the project.
+It outlines what you need to install on your local machine as well as how to build, test and run the service.

 ## Features

-Scaffold aims to make developing the following features in your next Web API or microservice a little bit more easier.
+Scaffold comes pre-configured with or aims to make developing the following features in your next service a little bit more easier.

 - [API Documentation](./Docs/ApiDocumentation.md)
 - [Application Metrics](./Docs/ApplicationMetrics.md)